AlexandrSokolov/spring_boot_projects/sb_db/sb_jpa_liquibase/README.Jpa.Liquibase.md

 ### Docker composition with mysql and database connection

+We **do not configure database connection** in the Spring's main `application.yaml`.
+Having such configuration in the file makes it built-time specific.
+You must be able to change the configuration at run time, make them different for different environments without application rebuild.
+Additionally such configuration is ITO, but not dev team responsibility.

+We **do configure database connection** in the Spring's test `application.yaml`.
+The purpose is to be able to run [`ApplicationTests`](src/test/java/com/example/jpa/liquibase/ApplicationTests.java) to check all injection/autowired points.

 1. Add [`Dockerfile`](Dockerfile) file.
 2. Add [Docker compose](docker-compose.yaml) file.
 Configure `db` and pass its params to the `app` containers.
 3. Add in [Docker compose](docker-compose.yaml) support for debugging by passing: `- JAVA_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:8787`